Thoronador/morrowtools/apps/mw/name_generator/readme.md

 # name_generator - a simple name generator for Morrowind

-`name_generator` is a command-line tool to generate lore-friendly character names by using the names of TES III: Morrowind as reference.
+`name_generator` is a command-line tool to generate lore-friendly character names by using the names of The Elder Scrolls III: Morrowind as reference.

+The name generator needs an existing installation of TES III: Morrowind in order to work.
+Addons Tribunal and Bloodmoon are recommended to get a broader range of names, but they are not required.

 ## Usage